laravel/react-starter-kit/README.md

 ---

-To change the Layout you would like to use, simply change the Layout file that is imported in the **AppBase.tsx**.
-As an example, to use the `AuthSplitLayout.tsx`, the first line would be modified to look like the following:
+To change the Layout you would like to use, simply change the Layout file that is imported in either the `resources/js/layouts/auth-layout.tsx` or `resources/js/layouts/app-layout.tsx`.
+As an example, to use the `AuthSplitLayout.tsx`, the first line of `resources/js/layouts/auth-layout.tsx` would be modified to look like the following:

 ```tsx
 import AuthLayoutTemplate from '@/layouts/auth/auth-split-layout';